Geeksongs/geeksongs.github.io/index.md

 ## Skills
 - Proficient programming language: Python, C++, Java
 - Proficient with data structure
-- Proficient with CNN, such as Resnet50, VGG16 and so on.
+- Proficient with CNN, such as <b>Resnet50, VGG16</b> and so on.
-- Proficient with Object Detection,such as Yolo V5,Faster-RCNN,EfficientDet and so on.
+- Proficient with Object Detection,such as <b>Yolo V5,Faster-RCNN,EfficientDet</b> and so on.
 I have read all of those papers.
-- Proficient with Semantic Segmentation，such as FCN, Mask-RCNN.
+- Proficient with Semantic Segmentation，such as <b>FCN, Mask-RCNN</b>.
 - Artificial intelligence framework: Tensorflow, Pytorch, Keras
 - Android Development(Github 25 stars + )